 Figure 1 contains complete graphs as subgraphs.
 Here, a subgraph is a subset of an entire graph.
 A complete graph is a graph such that there exist arcs in both directions between every pair of vertices in the graph (Bondy and Murty [1976]).
 Since an arc from currency X to currency Y exists if Y is used to hedge X, a complete subgraph indicates a deep interdependence between any pair of currencies in the subgraph.
-However, a currency in a subgraph is not related to currencies in other subgraphs.
-For example, proxy currencies for the Argentine peso are the Brazilian real, the Mexican peso, and the Chilean peso, and they will be used as hedge currencies if the Argentine peso as a proxy for the Korean won, or vice versa, and this relation holds for any pair of vertices belonging to different subgraphs.
+However, a currency in a subgraph is not related to currencies in other subgraphs3.
+For example, proxy currencies for the Argentine peso are the Brazilian real, the Mexican peso, and the Chilean peso and they will be used as hedge currencies if the Argentine peso suffers selling pressure.
+However, brokers do not use the Argentine peso as a proxy for the Korean won, or vice versa, and this relation holds for any pair of vertices belonging to different subgraphs.
 Therefore, from Figure 1 it is natural to assume that contagion within a subgraph can be explained by its complete graph created by the hedging procedures of currency brokers.
 On the other hand, our survey shows that there are few links between subgraphs, and thus we could say that brokers hardly ever use currencies in another subgraph as proxy currencies.